SpottedSqueak/FA-Gallery-Downloader/README.md

 ***Why is a browser needed?*** A lot of users have their galleries hidden from site visitors, so this is the easiest way to consistently ensure access to galleries.
 This is done almost the exact same way [Postybirb](https://www.postybirb.com/) does it!
 Futhermore, the login is used to determine if the gallery you're downloading is one that you own, for future uploading to other sites via Postybirb importing.

-You'll need Thanks to [@radically-straightforward/package](https://github.com/radically-straightforward/radically-straightforward/tree/main/package) to build the application bundle for your OS.
+You'll need [@radically-straightforward/package](https://github.com/radically-straightforward/radically-straightforward/tree/main/package) to build the application bundle for your OS.
 The resulting zip/gzip file will be a sibling of the extracted folder.
 Note that it will copy ALL files in the current directory, so you might want to copy only the files needed (no `.git` files or the entire `fa_gallery_downloader` folder) and run the build command in that folder instead.
-Or just download the latest from the Releases, whatever's easiest.
+Or just download the latest Release, whatever's easiest.

 ## How it works